NicklasVraa/LiX/readme.md

   Apply styling commands to the bibliography text.

 ### Size <a name="size"></a>
 These are commands for setting up the basic layout characteristics of your document.
+Should be called before `\begin{document}`.
 - `\size{standard}{orientation}` \
   Set the dimensions and orientation of your document by specifying standards.
 E.g \size{a4}{portrait}.
   | ISO-A | ISO-B | ISO-C | ANSI | US | Orientation |